digitalnoma/digitalnoma/README.md

 I'm hoping to embark on more Entrepreneurial Ventures in the realm of Hackathons / Startathons.

 #
-## 🧭 What drives you these days?
+## ☄️ What drives you nowadays?
 I'm still figuring things out, like how many of us are.
 But there's one thing for sure, I love challenging myself and finding solutions to global issues.
 Impact has always beeen my driving force, one that gets me up early before the crack of dawn, and a force that propels and ascends me to greater heights.
+I envision a world with equitable access to education, healthcare and opportunities for the underprevileged, with tech as the enabler. <br/>

 Here's to more seemingly insurmountable mountains in life 🥂

 <br />